 Groundwater Conservation.
 Under the district management program, groundwater conservation includes any action or activity that materially improves the future supply from a declining groundwater source.
 Groundwater conservation is a source of water for future supply and important conservation activity is occurring in many forms in the district.
-In addition to the examples referenced in the Problem 1 section on Threatened Water-based Economy, there are actions and activities of individual members to conserve and extend the life of their local groundwater supply as a matter of good practice and resource stewardship.
-Some voluntary water conservation efforts being implemented in the district include:
+In addition district.
+Guided by the district groundwater management program and board action, standards for development and maximum allowable depletion rates were determined by GMD3 in the High Plains Aquifer and enforced by the Chief Engineer.
+This includes recent GMD3 action to close the High Plains Aquifer to new water rights.